 - Talk to your patient about psilocybin assisted psychotherapy as a treatment option for their end of life / existential distress.

 - If they are interested, direct them to www.therapsil.ca/patients to enter their information into our website’s patient e-form.

-Initial intake is used as a first step in screening whether the patient qualifies to be supported by TheraPsil and to identify any contraindications or red flags regarding psychedelic psychotherapy.
+- Initial intake is used as a first step in screening whether the patient qualifies to be supported by TheraPsil and to identify any contraindications or red flags regarding psilocybin-assisted psychotherapy.

 - Once PIC form and letter of support are completed, TheraPsil will assist your patient in writing a personalized letter to the Minister of Health as part of their section 56 exemption application.
 TheraPsil will ensure the section 56 exemption application is completed and submitted to the Minister of Health.

 - Within 15 business days your patient’s exemption should be approved and TheraPsil will advise of next steps so your patient can be paired with a therapist trained in psilocybin assisted psychotherapy.

 “ [After receiving psilocybin therapy] I've been able to be happy and anxiety-free and not worry about what’s going to happen tomorrow.
 I’m able to live in the day and in the moment”

 Psilocybin Assisted Psychotherapy is an EVIDENCE based treatment option

 Research from leading organizations such as Johns Hopkins, NYU and UCLA indicates that psilocybin-assisted psychotherapy is a safe and effective treatment option for those suffering from existential distress.

 “Psilocybin produced large and significant decreases in clinician-rated and self-rated measures of depression, anxiety or mood disturbance, and increases in measures of quality of life, life meaning, death acceptance, and optimism.
 These effects were sustained at 6 months.”